victhormoreno/CBIR-System/README_EN.md

 ```
 update_H = false; % True: update H matrix from data
 path = 'C:\Users\victo\Desktop\prog2'; % Path to own project folder
-bins = 256; % Number of bins of histogram: 128 or 256W
+quantification = 256; % Number of levels img hmmd: 128 or 256
+bins = 128; Number bins of the descritor
 dist_type = 'bachata'; % Options: 'mse' / 'chi' / 'bachata'
 N = 10; % Number of candidates per image
 ```

 + ``update_H``: A Boolean flag that determines whether you want to update the H matrix from the data.
 If set to true, the H matrix will be updated; if set to false, the H matrix will not be modified.
 + ``path``:  The path to your own project folder.
 Make sure to specify the correct path in this parameter.
++ ``quantification``: Number of levels img hmmd: 128 or 256
-+ ``bins``: The number of bins for the histogram.
-You can choose between 128 or 256 bins, depending on your preferences and needs.
++ ``bins``: The number of bins for the descriptor.
+You can choose between 1 and quantification, depending on your preferences and needs.
 + ``dist_type``: The type of distance you want to use for the search.
 You have the following options: 'mse' (Mean Squared Error), 'chi' (Chi-Squared), 'bachata' (Bhattacharyya).
 Select the distance type that best suits your system.
 + ``N``:  The number of candidates per image that you want to obtain in the search.
 You can adjust this value based on the desired number of results.